glubsy/livestream_saver/README.md

 # Notes:

 This is beta software.
 It should work, but in case it doesn't, feel free to report issues.
 Or better yet, fix them yourself and submit a merge request.
-Keep in mind that these mega corporations love to break things.
+Keep in mind that these mega corporations will often attempt to break our things.

 # TODO